khliland/IND320/README.md

-# IND320
+# IND320 Data to decision

-Data to decision
+Resources, links, code, etc. for the NMBU course _IND320 Data to decision_.